• Home

 Then there are design contests who “invite designers” to draw a logo for their brand with promises of worldwide fame and recognition for the winning entry.
 They crowdsource the most important element of their visual branding, and shortlist one from over a zillion entries.
 A few years later, the same logo symbol is found on a Chinese website selling underwear.
 The brand manager gets fired.

 It just doesn’t make sense.
 Coffee shops don’t let you taste their coffee unless you pay for it.
-Can you consult multiple lawyers for legal advice and then pay only one?
+Can you consult multiple lawyers for legal help and then pay only one?
 Do architects hand over their blueprints and designs unless you hire them?
 Then why are artists, designers, writers, musicians and other creatives expected to work for free?

 To highlight this issue, Twitter account For Exposure shares actual quotes and conversations from clients who didn’t wish to pay artists for their services.
 Shockingly, some of them even got mad and threw a fit when the artist quoted their price.
 Check out the funniest and most cringeworthy ones below.